Weekly Favorite Portraits showcase

-I took this portrait of my cousin in Liberty State Park, New Jersey for the victims of the 9/11 attack using my four year old camera D5000 with a 35 1.8G .
+I took this portrait of my cousin in Liberty State Park, New Jersey for the victims of the 9/11 attack using my four-year-old camera D5000 with a 35 1.8G.
 The 9/11 memorial is so heavenly beautiful.
-I love taking street photos and portraits especially in black and white.
+I love taking street photos and portraits, especially in black and white.
 I’m not the kind of hobbyist who wants to post-process too much.
-I just want to create simple photographs which anyone will appreciate.
+I just want to create simple photographs that anyone will appreciate.

 Photographer: Jambrayl Razon

 I absolutely love conceptual/contemporary photography and I would consider this photography to fall into that category.
 To me, this photograph conveys anxiety.
 The flames represent changes in life that we cannot control closing in on us.
 Although they’ll eventually burn out, fires don’t usually disappear without causing at least minor damage.

 The subject of this photograph is my sister.
 I shot the flames in my friend’s yard and my sister in my driveway.
 Nothing fancy.
 As for post-processing, to get the effect I wanted with the matches I had to burn multiple matches and composite them into the image.
 I also had to composite the subject.
 After the composting, I just played with the levels and evened out the lighting.